-From outstanding teaching to strong service work, Beloit is consistently recognized by the nation’s premier higher education evaluators.
+From outstanding teaching to strong service work, Beloit is consistently recognized by the nation’s premier evaluators of higher education.

-Beloit has been committed to curricular innovation since its founding in 1846, and the college is home to one of the oldest chapters of Phi Beta Kappa, the nation’s most prestigious honor society.
+- Beloit has been committed to curricular innovation since its founding in 1846, and the college is home to one of the oldest chapters of Phi Beta Kappa.

-In addition to rigorous academics, Beloit is known for its global outlook and commitment to service.
-The college earned the Senator Paul Simon Award for its international focus and programs, and it was one of the top 115 institutions named to the President's Higher Education Community Service Honor Roll.
+- Beloit was one of the top 115 institutions named to the President's Higher Education Community Service Honor Roll.

 Read more about Beloit’s accolades.